szwacz/fs-jetpack/README.md

 // One CWD context can be used to create next CWD context. var jetParentParent = jetParent.cwd('..');
 console.log(jetParentParent.cwd()); // '/one'

+// When many parameters specified they are treated as parts of path to resolve var sillyCwd = jetpack.cwd('a', 'b', 'c');
+console.log(sillyCwd.cwd()); // '/one/two/three/a/b/c'
 ```